Pope Liberius: Legacy

-Pope Pius IX noted in Quartus Supra that Liberius was falsely accused by the Arians and he had refused to condemn Athanasius of Alexandria.
-In his encyclical Principi Apostolorum Petro, Pope Benedict XV noted that Pope Liberius went fearlessly into exile in defence of the orthodox faith.
+Pope Pius IX noted in his 1863 encyclical Quartus supra that Liberius was falsely accused by the Arians and he had refused to condemn Athanasius of Alexandria.
+However, Athanasius said that Pope Liberius condemned him after the Emperor Constantius II threatened to kill the Pope.
+In his 1920 encyclical Principi Apostolorum Petro, Pope Benedict XV noted that Pope Liberius went fearlessly into exile in defence of the orthodox faith.

 In the Eastern Orthodox Church, Liberius is a saint whose feast is celebrated on 27 August.
 In Coptic Christianity, the Departure of St Liberius the Bishop of Rome is commemorated on 4 Pi Kogi Enavot.

 The Basilica di Santa Maria Maggiore in Rome is sometimes referred to as the Liberian Basilica.